Spectral theorem: Spectral subspaces and projection-valued measures

 One formulation of the spectral theorem expresses the operator A as an integral of the coordinate function over the operator's spectrum $\sigma(A)$ with respect to a projection-valued measure.

 $$A = \int_{\sigma(A)} \lambda \, d \pi (\lambda).$$When the self-adjoint operator in question is compact, this version of the spectral theorem reduces to something similar to the finite-dimensional spectral theorem above, except that the operator is expressed as a finite or countably infinite linear combination of projections, that is, the measure consists only of atoms.

 Multiplication operator version

-An alternative formulation of the spectral theorem says that every bounded self-adjoint operator is unitarily equivalent to a multiplication operator.
-The significance of this result is that multiplication operators are in many ways easy to understand.